mapbox/node-pre-gyp/README.md

 1. `npm install <your package>` will pull from the npm registry
 2. npm will run the `install` script which will call out to `node-pre-gyp`
-3. `node-pre-gyp` will fetch the binary `.node` module and place it in the right place
+3. `node-pre-gyp` will fetch the binary `.node` module and unpack in the right place
 4. Assuming that all worked, you are done

 If a failure occurred and `--fallback-to-build` was used then `node-gyp rebuild` will be called to try to source compile the module.

 ## S3 Hosting

-The usage examples above and in the tests use Amazon S3 for hosting binaries.
 You can host wherever you choose but S3 is cheap, `node-pre-gyp publish` expects it, and S3 can be integrated well with [travis.ci](http://travis-ci.org) to automate builds for OS X and Ubuntu.
 Here is an approach to do this:

 First, get setup locally and test the workflow:

-**1) Create an S3 bucket and have your key and secret key ready**
+**1) Create an S3 bucket

+And have your key and secret key ready for writing to the bucket.

 **2) Install node-pre-gyp**